Mine Kill State Park: Park description

 Mine Kill State Park opened in 1973.
 It is named for Mine Kill Creek, which runs through a narrow gorge in the park and features the 80 ft Mine Kill Falls.
 The park is located adjacent to the Blenheim-Gilboa Reservoir and its inflow, Schoharie Creek.

-Mine Kill offers year-round recreation, including snowmobiling, cross-country skiing, snowshoeing, fishing (trout and walleye), boating, hiking, mountain-biking, and swimming.
+Mine Kill offers year-round recreation, including disc golf, snowmobiling, cross-country skiing, snowshoeing, fishing (trout and walleye), boating, hiking, mountain-biking, and swimming.
 The park features an Olympic-sized swimming pool, a diving pool, a wading pool, and a bath house.
-On site, is also a 18-hole disc golf course.
 Located at the park is a pavilion which may be rented for private parties.
 There is a playground, numerous picnic tables, and charcoal grills on site.

 Among the park's 6.5 mi of trails is a 3.5 mile section of the Long Path.

 Starting in 2015, fees for parking and swimming at the park were waived for all visitors.
 The elimination of the fees was accomplished through an agreement with the New York Power Authority, who will compensate the New York State Office of Parks, Recreation and Historic Preservation $20,000 annually to offset lost revenue.
 Fees will continue to be charged for camping and picnic shelter reservations.